 I've added a new version of the patch file with this change (since it was such a minor change I just edited the latest patch file by hand).

-#15 Updated by Mike Spross about 8 years ago
+#15 Updated by Mike Spross over 8 years ago

 Also, I appreciate the time and effort you put into this, Brian.
 I've also been scratching my head as to why this hasn't be integrated in some shape or form yet into the main project.